 NOTE: Most people notice a better sleep when they combine 15–20 grams of carbohydrates in their evening snacks; however, some people do better without carbohydrates later at night.
 So, listen to your body.
 If snacking late doesn’t sound good, then just incorporate these foods into your dinner.

 Starting your day with natural light exposure helps reset your biological clock.
-It also balances your body’s melatonin and cortisol levels.
-Try going for an early morning walk or leaving the office during your lunch hour to get your dose of sunshine.
+It also balances your body’s melatonin and cortisol levels, and serves as a natural source of vitamin D. In fact, research shows that vitamin D deficiency may be linked to sleep disorders.
+(18, 19) Try going for an early morning walk or leaving the office during your lunch hour to get your dose of sunshine.